Azcobu/ac-overlvlitems/README.md

 # ac-overlvlitems
-Finds overlevelled item drops in AC's reference loot tables and generates SQL to delete them.
+Finds overlevelled item drops in AzerothCore's reference loot tables and generates SQL to delete them.

+## Requirements ##
 Requires a file called "db-auth.txt" in the program directory.
 This contains authorization details for the MySQL database.
 This file simply contains the DB username on the first line, and the DB password on the second line.

+## How It Works ##
 Criteria for finding overlevelled items:
 - Creatures:
   - must be normal non-elites.